 The AI community defines three levels of AI (It should be noted that there is still ongoing discussion and disagreement within the AI community about these definitions and their implications):

-• Narrow or weak AI (ANI) means using computers and software to resolve simple discrete tasks such as driving a car, voice, pattern or image recognition, text analysis, search, playing a game or any other current application of AI, including all of the above-described applications belong.
+- Narrow or weak AI (ANI) means using computers and software to resolve simple discrete tasks such as driving a car, voice, pattern, or image recognition, text analysis, search, playing a game, or any other current application of AI, including all of the above-described applications.
 Note that narrow or weak AI generally exceeds human capability within its limited area.

-• General or Strong AI (AGI) can conduct any cognitive task a human can do of generic nature.
+- General or Strong AI (AGI) can conduct any generic cognitive task a human can do.
 This level refers to when the AI solution is as intelligent as a human being.
-This level does not yet exist.
+It does not yet exist.

-• Artificial Super-Intelligence (ASI) is a hypothetical level where an AI solution can beat humans in any field, including science, innovation, wisdom and social capability.
+- Artificial Superintelligence (ASI) is a hypothetical level at which an AI solution can beat humans in any field, including science, innovation, wisdom, and social capability.
 Note that the difference between AGI and ASI is minor.
-When computers reach AGI level with access to the entire Internet, they have already passed humans.
-The moment when computer intelligence gives human capability is often called “The Singularity”.
+When computers reach the AGI level with access to the entire Internet, they have already passed humans.
+The moment when computer intelligence gives human capability is often called “The Singularity.”

 Different types of Artificial Intelligence